epiusegs/Industrial-Relations/README.md

 Dashboard Chart (To display all disciplinary outcomes rendered in the last 3 month period by colour)

-Disciplinary Code Report (A formatted report to use as a Schedule of Offences)
+Disciplinary Code Report (A formatted report to use as a Schedule of Offences) - Functional but not pretty

 #### License